MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

  A Boolean that specifies the direction of the sort arrow.

 ### Remarks
- If *bIsUp* is `TRUE`, the visual manager draws an up sort arrow.
-If it is `FALSE`, the visual manager draws a down sort arrow.
+ If *bIsUp* is TRUE, the visual manager draws an up sort arrow.
+If it is FALSE, the visual manager draws a down sort arrow.
 Override `OnDrawHeaderCtrlSortArrow` in a derived class to customize the appearance of the sort button.

 ##  <a name="ondrawmenuarrowoncustomizelist"></a>  CMFCVisualManager::OnDrawMenuArrowOnCustomizeList